-NCERT Solutions for Class 10 Maths Chapter 13, Surface Areas and Volumes, Exercise 13.2, are available here in downloadable PDF format.
-The problems in this exercise have been answered by our Maths experts, to make students understand the theories in a better way.
+NCERT Solutions for Class 10 Maths Chapter 13, Surface Areas and Volumes, Exercise 13.2, are available here in a downloadable PDF.
+The solutions in this exercise are prepared by the expert Maths teachers at BYJU’S to make students understand the concepts in a better way.

-Topics covered in these materials are according to the NCERT syllabus and guidelines.
-Therefore, solutions for Maths class 10, are very helpful for students who are doing the preparation for the second term exams and to score good marks.
+Topics covered in this article are according to the NCERT syllabus and guidelines.
+Therefore, Solutions for Maths Class 10 are very helpful for students to prepare for the CBSE Board exams and to score good marks.

-Download PDF of NCERT Solutions for Class 10 Maths Chapter 13- Surface Areas and Volumes Exercise 13.2
+Download the PDF of NCERT Solutions for Class 10 Maths Chapter 13 – Surface Areas and Volumes Exercise 13.2

 Access Other Exercise Solutions of Class 10 Maths Chapter 13 – Surface Areas and Volumes

 Access Answers to NCERT Class 10 Maths Chapter 13 – Surface Areas and Volumes Exercise 13.2

-1. A solid is in the shape of a cone standing on a hemisphere with both their radii being equal to 1 cm and the height of the cone is equal to its radius.
+1. A solid is in the shape of a cone standing on a hemisphere, both having radii of 1 cm, and the height of the cone is equal to its radius.
 Find the volume of the solid in terms of π.

 Here, r = 1 cm, and h = 1 cm.